German court dismisses climate change challenge to Merkel | DW | 31.10.2019

 Greenpeace lawyer Roda Verheyen said the Berlin court in its ruling had, however, "fundamentally agreed" that climate protection was legally enforceable (einklagbar).

-"The matter at issue is not purely political room for manoeuvre," insisted Verheyen.
+"The matter at issue is not purely political room for maneuver," insisted Verheyen.

 The government represented in court by the federal Environment Ministry had argued the farmer's lawsuit overlooked democracy's separation of powers.